 Climate Action Programme

-The Diocese of London’s Climate Action Programme for churches is part of Route 2050, the Diocese’s strategic plan to reduce the energy use and carbon footprint of all its buildings and property.
+The Diocese of London’s Climate Action Programme for churches is part of the Diocese’s strategic plan to reduce the energy use and carbon footprint of all its buildings and property.

-Our Climate Action Programme supports the contribution of churches to Route 2050.
-Its purpose is to cut the carbon emissions of our 480 churches across the Diocese by at least 42% by 2020 and 80% by 2050, compared to 2005.
+Our Climate Action Programme supports the contribution of churches to this plan.
+Its purpose is to cut the carbon emissions of our 470+ churches across the Diocese to Net Zero by 2030.

 Working with environmental consultants Aardvark EM Ltd, environmental audits to measure energy use, carbon emissions, water and waste in individual churches were carried out in 2009 and following to 60 churches in the Two Cities Area of the Diocese.
 A smaller number of churches outside the Two Cities Area were also audited under this programme.

-More audits were conducted in 2017 to churches in the Islington Deanery, part of Cloudesley’s 500th Anniversary Church Grant Programme.
+24 more audits were conducted in 2017 to churches in the Islington Deanery, part of Cloudesley’s award-winning 500th Anniversary Sustainable Churches Grants Programme.

 Generic Building Solutions

-A sample of churches from around the Diocese was chosen to devise typical solutions for radical change to buildings, so as to move towards the longer-term aims of at least 42% savings by 2020 and 80% savings by 2050.
+A sample of churches from around the Diocese was chosen to devise typical solutions for radical change to buildings.

 The churches sampled included a range of different buildings, in order to generate guidance applicable to churches across the Diocese, and nationwide.